The dimensions of accessibility: proximity, opportunities, values: The dimensions of accessibility

 The current work does not aim at clarifying these questions, which are thoroughly examined in~\cite{levinson2020towards} and elsewhere.
 We would rather focus on understanding which elements, or \textit{building blocks}, make a completely satisfying description of accessibility.
 A \textit{complete neighbourhood}, theoretically, should allow the residents to access everything they need.
 However, this might not be possible depending on the complexity of the amenities that one needs to reach.
 The case of access to jobs here is paramount.
 There cannot reasonably be enough density to have a research laboratory within any 15-minute walk, an international law firm, or a university.
 There are other examples: a specific martial art gym, a monument, a Michelin-starred restaurant, and a medieval museum.
 Conversely, it is also complex to imagine a housing market that allows people to move freely and quickly close to their job location, and even if such a market existed, households can host people with jobs in different areas.
 People can get used to a local supermarket even if it's not their favourite brand, or have coffee at their neighbourhood café and not at the fancy downtown one.
 However, renouncing a job just because it is not in the local area is another question.

 Therefore, we propose two kinds of accessibility: a local one (Proximity) and a more global one (Opportunity).
+The two dimensions aim at capturing different accessibility metrics for unifying the concept of node and place in the node-place theory~\cite{bertolini1999spatial}.
 In the upcoming discussion, we will refer to Fig.~\ref{fig1:building_blocks} that describes accessibility in 2+1 dimensions: Proximity, Opportunity and, in a less precise way, Value.